 AquaC also recommends the use of the Dolphin 560 or the Iwaki 20 RLT.
 The Iwaki will require external plumbing.

 Aside from what AquaC recommends, many users also like to recommend the Mag Drive 7 and other comparable pumps.
-Overdriving this skimmer seems to work well for some, so if you are not liking the results you are getting from a Mag Drive 5, for example, you can always try a Mag Drive 7 to see what type of difference there is.
+Overdriving this skimmer seems to work well for some, so if you do not like the results you are getting from a Mag Drive 5, for example, you can always try a Mag Drive 7 to see what type of difference there is.